espena/wp-csp-core-patches/README.md

 [my blog posting](https://espenandersen.no/fixing-content-security-in-wordpress/)
 about this project for more details.

+Please note that the elements patched here are the ones causing trouble for my specific WordPress installation.
+However, there might be even more unpatched inline scripts and styles in then core that I have not yet encountered.
+Feel fre to create an issue or pull request where you suggest additional patches.

 ## How to install the patches

 **Before you start, make a backup copy of your WordPress directory!**